yvespeirsman/yvespeirsman.github.io/blog/_posts/2016-06-27-nlp-api-ner.markdown

 <ul class="nomargin">
 <li>Precision: If an API identifies a word or word sequence as an entity, how likely is this to be correct?</li>
 <li>Recall: What percentage of entities in the text does the API identify correctly?</li>
-<li>F-score: the (harmonic) mean between precision and recall captures the quality of the API for each entity type
+<li>F-score: the (harmonic) mean of precision and recall captures the quality of the API for each entity type
 in one single figure.</li>
 </ul>
 </p>